mariemv/az-bicep-hackaton/DAY1/build-pipeline.md

  ## Clean-up

- - To be discussed during the hackaton
+ - Resources will be cleaned up by the Hackaton host and redeployed in advance for day 2.